UNINETTSigma2/documentation/training/material/2022-autumn-onboarding/q-and-a-day1.md

             - Correct, you have to support multiple nodes/cores yourself.
 To support multiple nodes one can use MPI while locally on a single computer (with multiple cores) one can use OpenMP or other shared memory frameworks.
             - Some programs already support this, while other times you may have to implement this support yourself

 16. Is there any way to specify that you need exactly batches of 10 cores at each node for a job?
-Do we have any controll over locality?
+Do we have any control over locality?
     - Yes!
 This is indeed possible, you can combine `--ntasks-per-node` with `--nodes` to achieve this behavior

 17. Will there be a problem if multiple users request max number of cores?
 If I reserve 5 cores, is it going to be reserved for my job exclusively? or slurm does some smart CPU/core scheduling?